T. E. Pulley Award

 Member Tina Petway designed the T. E. Pulley Award to be presented to a shell show exhibitor for an outstanding Texas marine shell.
 The award would be presented in the name of an HCS member who has made outstanding contributions to the club.
 The first T. E. Pulley Award was presented in the name of Barbara Hudson.
 The Sea Shell Searchers of Brazoria County shell show was the venue for the first award.
 Sea Shell Searchers member Irene Norris won for her Busycon contrarium display.

-The annual Constance E. Boone Grant to Malacology provides up to $1000 to qualified persons undertaking research on recent marine mollusks.
+The Houston Conchology Society provides an annual grant up to $1500 to qualified persons undertaking research on recent marine mollusks.

-If a grant is awarded, the recipient must submit a summary of the project progress to the chairperson of the Grants Committee within one year of the award.
+If a grant is awarded, the recipient must submit a summary of the project progress to Tina Petway of the Grants Committee within one year of the award.
 This report should be at least one page in length, reporting positive and/or negative results.
 Recipients who do not comply with this stipulation will be required to return the award.